Marlex31/vocab-qt/issues.md

 add undo func with 3 steps: edit col 2, col 1, and delete row on third press

-delete trailing spaces after adding items, or when saving
+delete trailing spaces after adding items, or when saving - SOLVED -

+setChecked func that selects and deselects appropriate options, take a qmenu as argument - SOLVED -

+some qmenu options do not respond to setChecked